We take a closer look at how to calculate ROI on a rental property, what makes a good ROI, and why you should care.

 This straightforward calculation provides an estimate of your investment gains or losses.

-Alternatively, you can use the cap rate method, which is calculated using the following formula.
+Alternatively, you can use the cap rate method.
+This is calculated using the following formula:

 The cap rate takes into account the net operating income and the purchase price of the property.

-Another method is the cash-on-cash return, which is calculated as:
+A third method for calculating ROI is by measuring the cash-on-cash return, which is calculated as:

 This cash-on-cash formula considers the annual cash flow generated by the property and the total amount of cash invested.